Our Materials and Processes

 Today Hemp is cultivated for fine fabric, soft and cool to the touch.
 It is the strongest natural fiber, resistant to UV and ideal for sensitive skin.
-Is thermodynamic, adapting to body temperature, and its natural antimicrobial properties adds value to performance.
+It is thermodynamic, adapting to body temperature, and its natural antimicrobial properties adds value to performance.

 Conventional cotton growing practices uses harmful amounts of pesticides and herbicides for workers and close populations and for the environment.
 It releases more toxins into the world’s water than any other crop grow, and these are just some reasons for we absolute avoid its use.
 Because cotton actually can be grown without harmful chemicals, using good ways for processing fiber and yarns.
 It is true that conventional cotton cultivation is the biggest source of income for millions of farmers worldwide, which makes this a difficult issue, from a social perspective.
 However, it is imperative to find a balance, which does not imply that the currency of exchange for profit, and low prices, are these people’s health and planet’s life; a balance capable of turning this industry into a cleaner, fair, and safer one.